-Sufficient space must be provided at all service openings to provide ready access for service and maintenance.
+Sufficient space must be provided at the discharge end and cooler side to service the air cleaner and to check and change oil.
 For installations such as under the bed of a truck, it may be desirable to provide a sliding mount tray for the compressor to facilitate servicing.
 For this type mounting, care must be exercised to provide adequate piping and wiring slack to allow the unit to move for service.